stevenyxu/angular-starting-blocks/README.md

 5.0 or newer required) users, `config/projections.json` is provided.
 This allows you to use helpers like `:Rngcontroller`, `:Rdirective`, and `Rtemplate`.

+### Deployment

+Use Rails' precompile task:

+    RAILS_ENV=assets bundle exec rake assets:precompile

+You will still require the Rack server to serve the application as a whole, but anything out of `public/assets` can be served statically or out of a CDN (by setting `config.action_controller.asset_host`; see the [asset pipeline readme](http://guides.rubyonrails.org/asset_pipeline.html) for more details) with filename-based browser caching.

 Troubleshooting
 ---------------